Obtaining informed consent is a basic ethical obligation and a legal requirement for researchers.

 Definition: Participants consent to be in the study, but do not sign a consent form.

-Situation when it may be used: Minimal risk research involving surveys sent through the mail or conducted over the internet, telephone interviews, or the collection of sensitive information without a written record that could identify participants.
+When it may be used: Minimal risk research involving surveys sent through the mail or conducted over the internet, telephone interviews, or the collection of sensitive information without a written record that could identify participants.

 Waiver or Alteration of the Requirements for Informed Consent (HRP-410)